Su joins Gu with Olympic big air gold for host China

 Slopestyle gold medalist Max Parrot of Canada and Japanese rider Takeru Otsuka each landed one higher-scoring trick than Su in the first two rounds, but neither paired it with a second big jump in the three-round competition.

-Dutch rider Mons Roisland was the last competitor with a realistic chance of catching Su.
+Mons Roisland of Norway was the last competitor with a realistic chance of catching Su.
 He played it safe with a 1620, locking up the silver, and setting up a victory lap for Su.
 Parrot earned bronze.

 Su, an aspiring actor who landed a part in an action film, “The Taking of Tiger Mountain,” has rapidly taken snowboarding by storm, winning a World Cup event in Colorado in December to become the first Chinese rider with a World Cup medal.
 Under the tutelage of Japanese coach Yasuhiro Sato, he has emerged quickly as a force.